hritikmunde/hritikmunde/README.md

 ## ✨ Quick Facts

 - 👀 I’m interested in Linux and Computer Networks
+- I work as a DevOps and Software Developer at an Organization
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Rust and Go lang
-- 💞️ I’m looking to collaborate on projects about Data Science
+- 💞️ I’m looking to collaborate on projects
 - 📫 To reach me hritik16munde@gmail.com

 ## 🛠 Tech Stack